acend/go-basics-training/content/en/docs/overview/interfaces.md

 ## Empty Interface

 A special interface is the empty interface `interface {}`.
-As the name says the empty interface does contain any method signature.
+As the name says the empty interface does not contain any method signatures.
 Hence all types implement the empty interface.

 Empty interfaces are used by functions which can handle unknown types.